top of page

 Residency in Portugal

-If you wish to immigrate to Portugal and you have regular income from a pension or investments, you may apply for a Temporary Residence Permit.
+If you wish to immigrate to Portugal and you have regular income from a pension or investments or you are a freelancer, you may apply for a Temporary Residence Permit.

 Residency in Portugal: Key Information for Individuals Living on Passive Income